CRod898/glowing-tribble/README.md

 # glowing-tribble
-animation and color and more indepth sequence
+## THis is an introduction to GIT
 Has a catchy name